fancy-projects/fancy-cli/README.md

-# FANCY: Folder Art with Neat Colors for You
+# FANCY-CLI: Folder Art with Neat Colors for You
-## NOTE: FANCY INSTALLATION IS NOT CURRENTLY AVAILABLE.
-INSTALL USING PYTHON PIP INSTEAD OF RUNNING INSTALLER.

 FANCY is a command-line interface (CLI) tool that helps you customize the icons for your folders.

 ![FANCY logo](fancy/assets/poster.png)